Code-Institute-Submissions/codeinstituteproject1/README.md

 **Book-us** - This page houses a form that the users can submit to make enquirees about booking the monkees.

 The pages appear in his order in the navbar.
-I felt that the bios, music, videos and gallerys are of equal importance, so no particular order was applied.
-Bookus was put last as this would useually be a parting action on the site, so by putting it at the end of the navbar, users have to make a concious effort to select it, passing over all the links other content.
+I felt that the bios, music, videos and galleries are of equal importance, so no particular order was applied.
+Bookus was put last as this would usually be a parting action on the site, so by putting it at the end of the navbar, users have to make a conscious effort to select it, passing over all the links other content.

 The project uses a flat structure and every page is only 1 click away from every other page.

 ### Skeleton

-I have included the wireframes for my site in the Doccumentation folder in this repository.
+I have included the wireframes for my site in the Documentation folder in this repository.
 Additionally I have included a more detailed write up of my designs and the ideas behind them on the linked webpages.

 [**Mobile Wireframes**](https://kev20006.github.io/codeinstituteproject1/Documentation-Files/mobile-wireframe.html)